-Professor James Brown is the Head of Crop Genetics.
+Professor Steven Penfield is the Head of Crop Genetics.

 We aim to increase understanding of plant genetics, plant biology and exploit plant biodiversity to enhance crop performance in a sustainable way.

 Our focus is currently on wheat and Brassicas, which are of particular importance to agriculture and the global economy.